DedZago/DedZago.github.io/_pages/research.md

 ---

 My research interests are not confined to a single topic in statistics, as a broader perspective allows borrowing of information between different fields.
-Here are listed some of the research directions that I am (or have) explored.
+Here are listed some of the research directions that I am exploring (or have explored).
 Any aspect within the following topics is highly likely to pique my interest.

 ### Statistical process control ###